Red Sox go on offensive, hit 3 HRs in 17-6 rout of Orioles

+BALTIMORE (AP) — On a sizzling night at Camden Yards, the Boston Red Sox worked up a sweat running around the bases during their most prolific offensive performance of the year.

-BALTIMORE (AP) — Jackie Bradley Jr. hit a pair of three-run homers, Mookie Betts homered and had three RBIs, and the Boston Red Sox used their most prolific offensive performance of the year to blow out the Baltimore Orioles 17-6 Saturday night.
+Jackie Bradley Jr. hit a pair of three-run homers, Mookie Betts homered and had three RBIs, and Boston blew out the Baltimore Orioles 17-6 Saturday.

-Rafael Devers and Sandy Leon also went deep for the Red Sox, who have gone 10-5 in July to get into the AL playoff picture.
+Rafael Devers and Sandy Leon also went deep for the Red Sox.
+Betts and J.D.
+Martinez had three hits apiece, and every starter scored at least once.

+“It was great,” manager Alex Cora said.
+“We had good at-bats and hit the ball all over the place.”

+The temperature was 97 degrees at game time, and the Red Sox bats were even hotter.
+It was Boston’s highest-scoring outburst since a 19-3 rout of Baltimore last Sept.
+26.

 Bradley’s second home run of the game highlighted an eight-run fourth inning that turned a tie into a 13-5 runaway.
 All eight runs were unearned, courtesy of a throwing error by shortstop Richie Martin.